John Cromwell (director): Hollywood and the House Un-American Activities Committee (HUAC)

 During the House Un-American Activities Committee (HUAC) 1947 investigations into the film industry, John Cromwell was identified as a person of interest linked to supposed Communist subversion in Hollywood.
 Cromwell described himself as "a 'liberal' Democrat" and avers he did not become politically active until the re-election campaign for US President Franklin Delano Roosevelt's third run for the White House in 1940.
 Most of this, according to Cromwell, was limited to collecting membership dues for the Hollywood Democratic Committee which consisted of "3,000 members".
 In a 1973 interview with film historian Leonard Maltin for Action magazine, Cromwell recounted studio efforts to undermine his work during the anti-Communist witch-hunts:

-Cromwell's agent had negotiated an excellent film contract, but within weeks RKO was purchased by film producer and virulent anti-Communist Howard Hughes.
+Cromwell's agent had negotiated an excellent film contract, but within weeks RKO was purchased by film producer and anti-Communist Howard Hughes.
 As Cromwell remembered, "the complete freedom from inter-studio politics went up in smoke."
 He said that the change in ownership caused an exodus of screenwriters and technicians from the studios whose "reputations" were perceived by Hollywood executives as "tinged" with sympathies for Communism: the writers "knew it was useless to stay there".

 Remaining under contract, Cromwell decided to persevere at RKO, confident that "they could not harm me much".
 On the contrary, Cromwell discerned a conscious effort to force him out when RKO executives presented him with an ultimatum: accept studio dictated screenplays and scripts, or violate his contract.
-Cromwell was convinced that a screenwriter had approached Hughes, urging him to buy the rights of a story that would be so repellent to Cromwell the director would be compelled to reject it—providing RKO grounds for terminating his lucrative agreement.
+Cromwell was convinced that a screenwriter had approached Hughes, urging him to buy the rights of a story that was so repellent to Cromwell the director would be compelled to reject it—providing RKO grounds for terminating his lucrative agreement.